geshan/au-companies-providing-work-visa-sponsorship/README.md

 ## Before applying for jobs

 Before applying for (tech) jobs in Australia, please do learn about the [visa 482](https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/temporary-skill-shortage-482) and the [conditions](https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/temporary-skill-shortage-482/medium-term-stream) for lodging the visa.
-For example, 482 medium-term stream requires least 2 years relevant work experience.
+For example, 482 medium-term stream requires at least 2 years relevant work experience.

 Please do have a look at the [official list](https://immi.homeaffairs.gov.au/visas/working-in-australia/skill-occupation-list) of skilled occupations to verify that your occupation is in that list.
 For example, `digital marketing` is not in that list.
 An easy way to find tech related occupation is search for "ACS" on that page because all tech occupations would be accessed by Australian Computer Society [(ACS)](https://www.acs.org.au/).